scholzj/livescore-demo-vertx-amqp-bridge/README.md

 #### Request

-* Send a message to endpoint LiveScore/getScores
+* Send a message to endpoint getScores
 * The message payload should be empty

 #### Response